MihaMarkic/Righthand.Navigation/README.md

 **Navigation**: Sample shows three differently colored fragments based on MVVM.
 First two fragments have button to navigate forward, backward navigation is achieved using Back button.
 An animation is used to show navigation direction.

 **Getting result from navigate page**: Third page contains a text field and when navigated back to second page, the content of that text field is retrieved and shown.

+### How to run

+Android sample uses Debug/Any CPU context, while iOS sample uses Debug/iPhoneSimulator.
+Other contexts are not tested.